bmilvain/lesson5_javascript2/README.md

 Brian Milvain

 ### Project Description:
 In this assignment we were instructed to add code to the existing index.html page and also the taxBracket_Calculator.js file.
-We were to add three more filing statuses and also clear the calculatore once you hit clear calculator.
+We were to add three more filing statuses and also clear the calculator once you hit clear calculator.

 ### View Project:
 https://bmilvain.github.io/lesson5_javascript2/